Nivanglus/Epsilon-Rules/Rules.md

   - Large-scale AoE crowd control (for example, Chaos riot gas, etc)
   - The AN HUD is not permitted due to constant raycast check failures on the frag grenade.
+  - Seekers & Flak munitions are not permitted to be utilized on unarmored aircraft

 ## Authorized 3rd Party Equipment

   Gear permitted for non-ESC Civilian defenders can be found [here](https://epsilonsecurityconsulting.net/viewtopic.php?f=2&t=641)(public).
 If something is on this list, it's universally permitted for attackers to use as well.

+## Changelog
+   - 27MAR2023 - Added restrictions to Flak Munitions & Seekers on Unarmored Aircraft

 [RETURN TO TOP](#table-of-contents)